masteredward/xavier-system/README.md

       value: myprofile
     volumes:
       # Mouting the AWS CLI config directory into the xv-container is only necessary if the user is developing applications that are using the AWS SDK to access AWS resources and need to test this integration, like CDK do.
-      # For the actual AWS CLI, the Xavier System's fake "aws" utility automatically mounts the .aws config directory without the need to expose it to the container.
+      # For the actual AWS CLI usage, the Xavier System's fake "aws" utility automatically mounts the .aws config directory without the need to expose it to the container.
     - source: /root/.aws
       target: /root/.aws
       mode: ro